Holodomor denial: Soviet campaign in the 1980s

-Former Ukrainian president Leonid Kravchuk recalled that he was responsible for countering the Ukrainian Diaspora's public education campaign of the 1980s, marking 50 years of the Soviet terror famine in 1983: " In the early 1980s many publications began appearing in the Western press on the occasion of the fiftieth anniversary of one of the most horrific tragedies in the history of our people.
+Former Ukrainian president Leonid Kravchuk recalled that he was responsible for countering the Ukrainian Diaspora's public education campaign of the 1980s, marking 50 years of the Soviet terror famine in 1983: "In the early 1980s many publications began appearing in the Western press on the occasion of the fiftieth anniversary of one of the most horrific tragedies in the history of our people.
 A counter-propaganda machine was put into motion, and I was one of its wheels."
 The first book on the famine was published in Ukraine only in 1989, after a major shake-up that occurred in the Communist Party of Ukraine when Volodymyr Ivashko replaced Volodymyr Shcherbytsky and the Political Bureau decided that such book could be published.
 However, even in this book, "the most terrifying photographs were not approved for print, and their number was reduced from 1,500 to around 350."

-Ultimately, as President of Ukraine, Kravchuk exposed the official cover-up attempts and came out in support of recognizing the famine, named the "Holodomor", as genocide.
+This recognition of the Holodomor as genocide has played an instrumental role in shaping modern Ukrainian identity. as Lina Klymenko asserts, that Ukraine’s efforts to solidify its historical narrative of resilience and resistance against oppression are integral to its nation-building process.
+The institutionalization of Holodomor remembrance has further distinguished Ukraine from Russia, reinforcing national unity and historical memory.
+As ultimately, former President of Ukraine (1991-94), Leonid Kravchuk, exposed the official cover-up attempts and came out in support of recognizing the famine, named the "Holodomor", as a genocide, noting "this was a planned action and that this was a genocide committed against the people.
+But we can’t stop there.
+Yes, it was against the people, but it was directed from a different centre."